darkstego/qmk_firmware/readme.md

 ## How to install

 The implementation is added as a keymap to the Keychron Q5 Keyboard ANSI_encoder version.
-To use another keyboard you should copy the code in that keymap.c and rules.mk and adjust to your keyboard.
+To use another keyboard you should check the readme under `users\darkstego` for implementing the Wakib portion.

-The essential parts to be copied over are those that include the word "Wakib" as well as the `process_record_user` section.
+The other features are implemented directly in the keymap.

 ### Keychron Q5 Install example